joepope44/beautiful-jekyll/_posts/2018-07-14-web_pdf_scraping_project.md

 Like: `wait.until(EC.element_to_be_clickable((By.CSS_SELECTOR, xxx))).click()`
 - The code creates a list of links to respective Senator reports.
 Then the code goes through each link, extracts text and values, and outputs to the various CSV files per relevant table.
 - Start date for report querying is January 1, 2017, written exactly as '01/01/2017'.
 End date is blank.
+- The reports will run daily via a cron job.

 #### Important Info for House Data